-We have audited the accompanying consolidated balance sheets of VistaPrint Limited (the Company) as of June 30, 2007 and 2006, and the related consolidated statements of operations, redeemable convertible preferred shares and shareholders' equity (deficit), and cash flows for each of the three years in the period ended June 30, 2007.
+We have audited the accompanying consolidated balance sheets of VistaPrint Limited (the Company) as of June 30, 2008 and 2007, and the related consolidated statements of income, redeemable convertible preferred shares and shareholders' equity, and cash flows for each of the three years in the period ended June 30, 2008.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.